 3. What bedding is best for a Chicken Coop?

 We have tried both straw and pine shavings.
-The Chickens love scratching around in their straw and they like it in the nesting box.
+The Chickens love scratching around in the straw and they prefer it in their nesting box.
 Many of us use straw because it is cheaper, but I find it doesn’t absorb or dry quickly enough which makes for a big stinky mess.
-We prefer pine shavings because it is more absorbent and dries up quicker.
+We prefer pine shavings for the run area.
 We get a large batch of pine shavings for the Chicken Coop and run from our local Tractor Supply Store its about $8.
 Traditional pet stores may only offer shavings in much smaller size bags and cost more. *Tip: lay some newspapers underneath the straw or pine bedding, this makes coop clean up simple.

 Here is Stella laying her first egg.
 We use alfalfa straw in their nesting box and pine shavings everywhere else.

 Chickens drink a lot of water.
 No really a lot of water.
 Be prepared to refill water twice a day or better yet, set up an automatic water feeder.
 We are still doing it manually, but I’ll be making an auto feeder with PVC pipe and Water nipples like these.